dogbite1516/homelab.server.ansible/README.md

 This will be expanded out to incorporate other VMs as required in the overall contained homelab build.

 Doing this from scratch was a bad Idea.
-Instead use **opentofu** instead [HERE](https://opentofu.org/docs/intro/install/) with the os flavour of your choice.
+Instead use **opentofu** [HERE](https://opentofu.org/docs/intro/install/) with the os flavour of your choice.